samisalkosuo/sample.daytrader9/README.md

 server version
 ```

-- Package defaultServer as zip:
+- Package defaultServer as zip.
+This packages the application and all Open Liberty files to zip-package that can be distributed where needed:

 ```
 server package defaultServer --archive=DayTraderApp.zip --include=all
 ```
-This packages the application and all Open Liberty files to zip-package that can be distributed where needed.

 - Package application and server as runnable jar:
 ```